Tesla stock is soaring. Madness or visionary investing?

 But sales emerged stronger than many expected, production problems were vanquished, and while Tesla lost $862 million in 2019, it turned a profit during the last two quarters of the year, including $105 million in quarterly earnings posted last week.

-Among the positive signs coming from the automaker: Tesla said it expects to exceed production of 500,000 vehicles this year at its factories in Fremont, California, and Shanghai.
+Among the positive news coming from the automaker: Tesla said it expects to exceed production of 500,000 vehicles this year at its factories in Fremont, California, and Shanghai.
 It appears to have worked the kinks out of making the Model 3 small car, the company’s lowest-priced vehicle.
 And it announced it will start producing the Model Y, a small SUV with broad global appeal, sooner than expected.

 “For Tesla worldwide, this will probably be their most important car,” said Jessica Caldwell, executive director of insights at the Edmunds.com auto pricing site, which provides content for The Associated Press.